modxorg/Docs/en/extras/batcher/index.md

 ## What is Batcher?

-Batcher is a batch-editing component for MODx Revolution.
+Batcher is a batch-editing component for MODX Revolution.
 It allows you to perform basic actions on multiple Resources.

 [![](/download/thumbnails/16646167/batcher-ss.png)](/download/attachments/16646167/batcher-ss.png)

 ## Requirements

-- MODx Revolution 2.0.0-RC-2 or later
+- MODX Revolution 2.0.0-RC-2 or later
 - PHP5 or later

 ## History